 The fair value of our marketable securities classified within Level 2 is based upon observable inputs that may include benchmark yields, reported trades, broker/dealer quotes, issuer spreads, two-sided markets, benchmark securities, bids, offers and reference data including market research publications.

-The fair value of our convertible subordinated notes due 2023 and non-recourse notes due 2029 is based on recent trading prices of the instruments.
+The fair value of our 2023 Notes and of our 2029 Notes is based on recent trading prices of the instruments.

 5. Capitalized Fees Paid to a Related Party